mariabazotte/endog-school-choice/README.md

 ### Unifying Paper Results

-The file `unify_results.py` unifies the results contained in the `.csv` files, creating the excel files with the compiled results of the paper.
-At line 24 of this file, the parameter `small_instances` is define.
+The file `unify_results.py` unifies the results contained in the `.csv` files, creating the Excel files with the compiled results of the paper.
+At line 24 of this file, the parameter `small_instances` is defined.
 Set small_instances = False for compiling results on large instances (to generate file `results_paper_final.xlsx`), and set small_instances = True for compiling results on small instances (to generate file `results_paper_small.xlsx`).
 After running the sbatch files and defining this parameter, execute:
 ```
 python unify_results.py
 ```
-The instance and configiration paramters in this file can also be modified to test different experiments.
+The instance and configuration parameters in this file can also be modified to test different experiments.
 As previously mentioned, the unified results are written in the folder `results/compiled`.

 ### Generating Graphics

 The file `graphics.py` generates all the graphics in the paper according to the unified results on the excel files.
-They are written at the folder `results/compiled/graphics`.
+They are written in the folder `results/compiled/graphics`.
 Folder `results/compiled/graphics/det_stoch` contains the results related to comparing the deterministic and stochastic versions (e.g., VSS), folder `results/compiled/graphics/perf` contains the results related to the computational performance of the proposed solution procedures, and folder `results/compiled/graphics/strat` contains the results related to comparing different student behaviors,